godotengine/godot-docs/tutorials/scripting/c_sharp/c_sharp_basics.rst

 after opening the first C# script in the editor.
 In the **Debug** menu, go to the **Debug Properties** menu item for your project.
 Click the **Create a new profile** button and choose **Executable**.
-In the **Executable** field, browse to the path of the C# version of the Godot editor.
+In the **Executable** field, browse to the path of the C# version of the Godot editor, or type ``%GODOT4%`` if you have created an environment variable for the Godot executable path.
 It must be the path to the main Godot executable, not the 'console' version.
-For the **Command Line Arguments** field, type ``--path . --verbose``.
 For the **Working Directory**, type a single period, ``.``, meaning the current directory.
 Also check the **Enable native code debugging** checkbox.
 You may now close this window, click downward arrow on the debug profile dropdown, and select your new launch profile.
 Hit the green start button, and your